 I awoke the next morning by a crunching sound approaching my tent.
-I didn’t know what to make of it and I thought it was a beast crunching on some bones, getting ready to eat me next.
+I didn’t know what to make of it and my first thought was a beast crunching on bones, making its way closer, getting ready to eat me next.

-I jumped up from by sleeping bag, ready to bolt if I had to.
+I jumped up from my sleeping bag, ready to bolt if I had to.
 The warped shadow stopped right outside my tent.
+I steadied my heart and focused on finding anything to use to protect myself.

-“We’re getting ready to leave Sarth” said Kiko from where the crunching was coming from.
+“We’re getting ready to leave Sarth,” Kiko’s voice came from the shadow.

-“Nothing,” I said as I opened my tent door.
-“I thought I heard-”
+“Nothing,” I said opening my tent door, “I thought I heard-”

-Cold air flooded my tent when I opened my tent door but what threw me off was that everything was covered in a blanket of white.
+Cold air flooded my tent when I opened my tent door, but what drew my attention was the blanket of white that covered everything outside.

-“Why is everything white??”
-I asked looking surprised and cold.
+“Why is everything white?”
+I exclaimed, looking surprised and cold.

 “Close this,” she closed my tent door from outside.
 “And change into your cold wear.
 It’s only going to get colder from here on out.”

 “I-it gets c-colder than this?”
-I quickly went under my blankets again.
+I scurried into my sleeping bag again.
 “I didn’t think it was possible to get this cold.
 I don’t think I packed anything for this kind of weather.”

 “There should be a setting for snow on your rain jacket.”

-Another shiver shook through my body, “Ok-kay, I’ll change and come out s-soon.”
+My body shook violently on its own, “Ok-kay, I’ll change and come out s-soon.”

-I didn’t want to get out from under my warm blanket but I did anyway to change and it took me a moment to figure out how to change the setting from rain to snow on my jacket.
+I didn’t want to get out from inside my warm sleeping bag but I did anyway and it took me a moment to figure out how to change the setting from rain to snow on my jacket.
 I put on my pants and boots and five minutes after talking to Kiko, I took my first steps on this new stuff called snow.

-It crunched underneath my boots.
-Now I knew where the sound was coming from.
+It crunched underneath my boots, the same sound Kiko made earlier.
 I could also see my breath in the air as it left my mouth.
-At first I thought it was going to freeze my lungs but it never did.
+At first I thought it was going to freeze my lungs, but it never did.
 How does it get this cold?
 Isn’t there a sun here?
-I couldn’t see one now because of the clouds in the sky but I know I’ve seen one before, but only one… was that why?
+I couldn’t see one now because of the clouds in the sky, but I know I’ve seen one before, but only one… was that why?

-Everyone was packed up and we all started up the mountain again once I finished packing all my stuff together.
+Everyone was packed up and we all started up the mountain again after I finished packing my tent up.

 I didn’t like the snow.
-It was harder to walk through and sometimes my feet would sink really low and it took more energy to lift my legs through it.
+It was harder to walk through and sometimes my feet would sink really low, taking more energy to lift my legs through it.
 It was getting harder to keep up with the group but I made sure to not fall behind.

 We walked for hours like this with only a few short breaks.
 Most of the time it was quiet as we trudged up the mountain but occasionally we would hear Rei burst out laughing, no doubt she was soul linking with Pippa.